OPEC says pumping hard to bring oil price down

 "We're working hard to bring down the price.
 We're not comfortable."

-His comments weighed on oil prices, which had already fallen back from the March high.
-Brent crude on Thursday fell as low as $116.10, its lowest since early February.
-It had been trading above $118 earlier in the day.

-The 12-member Organization of the Petroleum Exporting Countries is pumping 32.3 million barrels per day (bpd), Badri said, citing figures given to OPEC by member countries.
+The 12-member Organization of the Petroleum Exporting Countries is pumping 32.3 million barrels per day (bpd), he said, citing figures given to OPEC by the member-countries.

 That is 2.3 million bpd more than OPEC's target of 30 million bpd and higher than a Reuters estimate of OPEC output in April published this week.